jukent/OOAD_P1.2/README.md

 This project accepts user input from the command line to generate a list of real numbers and performs 8 statistical analysis operations on this list.
 The statistical results are printed to the command line.

+Results from the console are in **`Results1.txt`** for 4 different scenarios: Early exit by user, no mode, one mode, multiple modes (and exiting with a bad character).

+Code citation and resources used or adapted are listed in the docstring before each relevant method.

 NOTES::

 My first main challenge was the `while` loop in the `Reader` Class.
 I tried many different combinations of conditions before I got the code to exit when a blank line is entered.
 After that, it wasn't too hard to make the code more robust by adding exception handling for the user entering values other than floats or never having entered any values at all.